 And, every time an EarthDrive is sold, the company donates a portion of the profits to help plant trees.
 The handy little devices range from 1GB to 8GB and can be purchased for $20 to $100 in retail stores and online.

 Story by Jessica Knoblauch.
 This article originally appeared in Plenty in September 2008.
-This story was added to MNN.com in October 2009.
+This story was added to MNN.com.